 Get called with a Premium Hand

-By the way, you cannot lay down premium pairs here.
-You do not have a stack deep enough to determine if someone got a lucky flop on you.
 True, you can lay down J-J if someone bets into you on an A-K-Q flop but in general with premium pairs at this stage of the tournament you are either going looking to double up or get knocked out and move onto your next SNG.

-Your prime objective for the middle stage of a Sit and Go is to survive through to the Bubble Stage (4 players left) with 4,000+ chips in your stack.
+Your prime objective for the middle stage of a Sit and Go is to survive through to the Bubble Stage (4 players left) ideally with 4,000+ chips in your stack.